 It scared her, too.
 She was too young to understand the real reason for hiding like this, but she knew it was serious, and she began to be scared more and more often.
-She hated the little recess, the terrifying closeness of the opening, the musty smell of the floorboards that lay over her only inches from her face, the darkness that left her unable to see.
+She hated the little recess, the terrifying closeness of the opening, the musty smell of the floorboards that lay over her less than a handbreadth from her face, the darkness that left her unable to see.
 She could run her hands over the little valise that contained her beloved dolls, but she couldn’t play with them, only touch, and she wanted so very much to pull them out and hold them close to her, but her parents said no, and she complied.
 Her heart would pound, tears would stream down her face, and she would emerge when her parents called, crying and scared even more than when she went in because she knew she would have to go back again, soon.

 Eventually, she grew too big to fit comfortably in the little recess hollowed out among the floor joists, and other arrangements were made.